Contact-Ground-Software/contactground-public/docs/users/administration/MESSAGING.md

 ## 6. Reviewing Replies

 Members can reply to messages they receive — either by email or directly inside the app.
-Replies are visible to owners and admins.
+Replies are visible to message participants.
+Owners and admins can review all organization message threads.

 To review replies:
 1. Open `Messaging`.
-2. Click `Review Replies`.
+2. Click `Message threads`.
 3. Browse sent message threads.
 4. Read replies received from members.